USS Kidd (DD-661): World War II

 Kidd next screened carriers making air attacks on Tarawa during the Gilbert Islands invasion from 19 to 23 November.
-On 24 November, she spotted 15 low-flying enemy bombers heading toward the heavy ships, gave warning, and shot down two Aichi D3A "Val" dive bombers.
+On 24 November, she spotted 15 low-flying enemy bomber aircraft heading toward the heavy ships, gave warning, and shot down two Aichi D3A "Val" dive bombers.
 After Tarawa was secure, Kidd remained in the Gilbert Islands to support cleanup operations before returning to Pearl Harbor on 9 December.
 On 11 January 1944 Kidd sailed for the forward area at Espiritu Santo, then sailed the next day for Funafuti, arriving on 19 January.
 During the invasion of the Marshall Islands from 29 January to 8 February, Kidd screened heavy ships and bombarded Roi and Wotje, then anchored at Kwajalein 26 February.
 From 20 March to 14 April, Kidd guarded an airstrip under construction on Emirau and supported the occupation of Aitape and Hollandia in New Guinea 16 April to 7 May.
 She fought in the Marianas campaign from 10 June to 8 July and performed shore bombardment at Guam between 8 July and 10 August.

 In need of repairs, Kidd sailed for Pearl Harbor, arriving on 26 August 1944.
 On 15 September, she departed Pearl, reached Eniwetok on 26 September, and arrived at Manus on 3 October.
 There she became part of the giant Philippines invasion fleet and entered Leyte Gulf on 20 October.
 Here, she screened the initial landings and provided fire support for soldiers who fought to reconquer the island until she sailed on 14 November for Humboldt Bay, New Guinea, arriving on 19 November.
 On 9 December Kidd headed toward Mare Island Navy Yard for overhaul and moored at Mare Island on Christmas Day.

-Battle of Okinawa

 Kidd sailed 19 February 1945, to join Task Force 58 (TF 58) for the invasion of Okinawa.
-Trained and battle-wise, Kidd played a key role during the first days of the Okinawa campaign, screening battleships, bombarding shore targets, rescuing downed pilots, sinking floating mines, providing early warning of raids, guarding the heavily damaged aircraft carrier Franklin, and helping to shoot down kamikazes.
+Kidd played a key role during the first days of the Okinawa campaign, screening battleships, bombarding shore targets, rescuing downed pilots, sinking floating mines, providing early warning of raids, guarding the heavily damaged aircraft carrier Franklin, and helping to shoot down kamikazes.
 While on picket station 11 April 1945, Kidd and her division mates, Black, Bullard, and Chauncey, with the help of Combat Air Patrol, repelled three air raids.
 That afternoon, a single enemy plane crashed into Kidd, killing 38 men and wounding 55.
 As the destroyer headed south to rejoin the task group, her fire drove off further enemy planes that were trying to finish her off.
 Stopping at Ulithi for temporary repairs, she got underway on 2 May for the West Coast, arriving at Hunter's Point Naval Shipyard on 25 May.
 On 1 August 1945, Kidd sailed to Pearl Harbor and returned to San Diego, California 24 September 1945 for inactivation.
 She decommissioned on 10 December 1946 and entered the Pacific Reserve Fleet.